ist356/assignment_01/README.md

 Write the program as per the instructions in `numbers.py` and get the tests to pass in `def test_numbers():` on line 27 of `test_assignment.py`

+## Grading

+🤖 Beep, Boop.
+This assignment is bot-graded!
+When you push your code to GitHub, my graderbot is notified there is something to grade.
+The bot then takes the following actions:

+1. Your assignment repository is cloned from Github
+2. The bot checks your code and commits according to guidelines outlined in `assignment-criteria.json` (it runs tests, checking code correctness, etc.)
+3. The bot reads your `reflection.md` and provides areas for improvement (based on the instructions in the file).
+4. A grade is assigned by the bot.
+Feedback is generated including justification for the grade given.
+5. The grade and feedback are posted to Blackboard.

+You are welcome to review the bot's feedback and improve your submission as often as you like.

+**NOTE: ** Consider this an experiment in the future of education.
+The graderbot is an AI teaching assistant.
+Like a human grader, it will make mistakes.
+Please feel free to question the bots' feedback!
+Do not feel as if you should gamify the bot.
+Talk to me!
+Like a person, we must teach it how to do its job effectively.